davidsonfellipe/fellipe.com/src/markdown-pages/2013-04-01-moving-wordpress-to-jekyll/index.md

 ##Why migrate?

-I just wanted to learn a new tool and improving design of website.
+I just wanted to learn a new tool and improving the design of the website.

 ##Motivation

 Almost 3 years this website was powered using Wordpress.
-Since beginning of the year I was thinking about how convert this blog for a static site generator tool.
-So, on last weekend I put hands on editor to finish this project.
+Since the beginning of the year, I was thinking about how to convert this blog for a static site generator tool.

 ##I had 2 options